Arria® 10 Core Fabric and General Purpose I/Os Handbook

 8.2.1.1.
 Error Detection Cyclic Redundancy Check

 In user mode, the contents of the configured configuration RAM (CRAM) bits can be affected by soft errors.
-These soft errors, which are caused by an ionizing particle, are not common in Intel FPGA devices.
+These soft errors, which are caused by an ionizing particle, are not common in Altera FPGA devices.
 However, high-reliability applications that require error-free device operation may require your design to consider these errors.

 The hardened on-chip EDCRC circuitry allows you to perform the following operations without any impact on the fitting or performance of the device: